Skywork-ai/Skywork-Super-Agents/README.md

 uv sync
 ```

-2. Create a `.env` file with your AccuWeather API key:
+2. Create a `.env` file with your SkyWork API key:
 ```
 SKYWORK_API_KEY=your_api_key_here
 ```